wiseman-timelord/aiDEr-Local/README.md

 4. Ensure model is loaded in LM Studio, or otherwise that you have installed the model in Ollama (see folder .\modelfiles).
 5. Run The batch `aiDEr-Offline.Bat`, to launch aider with local models on, LM Studio or Ollama, with options to, include files or manageme Ollama models.
 - When selecting model, you would copy and paste, for example `DeepSeek-Coder-V2-Lite-Instruct` not `DeepSeek-Coder-V2-Lite-Instruct:latest`.
 I think.
+- As you can tell from the threads settings, its currently for CPU users but on ollama, so you may want to set it to `0` (auto/default), or you will have to use LM Studio for GPU accelleration.

 ## NOTATION:
+- A lot of my programs are designed towards CPU in relevance to Ollama, I am sure they will sort this out at some point and use vulkan, but in the mean time Why not, ko-fi for or send me, a, AMD RX 7600 or GeForce RTX 4060, GPU, and it would be a top priority to get gpu threads working for all the llm apps I work on.
 - Whats the best model for aider??
 Apparently Deepseek Coder Light Instruct in 16b is as good as llama 3 instruct 70b, but they are the top dogs (Guessing [Meta-Llama-3.1-Chat-Uncensored-GGUF](https://huggingface.co/mradermacher/Meta-Llama-3.1-Chat-Uncensored-GGUF) in Q5 is the best one for 64GB System Ram.
 The meta rounds off its abilities, and uncensored supposedly more intelligent, and its 3.1 not 3.0)...
 ```
                     Code Generation